-The Lipscomb-Bergh edition, The Writings of Thomas Jefferson, was published between 1903 and 1907 and represented something of a step backward from Ford in terms of editorial quality.
-The Lipscomb-Bergh edition (so named for its primary editors, Andrew Adgate Lipscomb and Albert Ellery Bergh) used the 1853-54 Washington edition of Jefferson's writings as a basis, and so suffers from many of the same editorial flaws.
-It also contains little to no annotations or other supporting information for the documents.
+The Writings of Thomas Jefferson, sometimes known as the "Lipscomb-Bergh" edition, was sponsored by the Thomas Jefferson Memorial Association1 and published between 1903 and 1907.
+It represented something of a step backward from Ford in terms of editorial quality.
+Edited by Andrew Adgate Lipscomb and Albert Ellery Bergh, this edition used the 1853-1854 Washington edition of Jefferson's writings as a basis, and so suffers from many of the same editorial flaws.
+It also contains little to no annotation or other supporting information for the documents.

-The Lipscomb-Bergh edition does offer the interesting feature of an original essay in each volume, by various authors including Thomas Jefferson Coolidge and William Jennings Bryan, and examining topics such as "Jefferson's Contribution to a Free Press," and "Jefferson as a Geographer."
+The Lipscomb-Bergh edition does offer the interesting feature of an original essay in each volume, by various authors including Thomas Jefferson Coolidge and William Jennings Bryan, and examines topics such as "Jefferson's Contribution to a Free Press" and "Jefferson as a Geographer."

 The Princeton edition, titled The Papers of Thomas Jefferson, represents by far the most comprehensive and scholarly edition of Jefferson's writings.
 The project was conceived at the time of the bicentennial celebration of Jefferson's birth in 1943, and the first volume was published in 1950.
 This edition attempts to print all incoming and outgoing correspondence, and also includes other types of Jefferson documents according to the editors' discretion.

-In 2004, a companion editorial project, The Papers of Thomas Jefferson: Retirement Series was founded at Monticello to work simultaneously on editing Jefferson's retirement-era correspondence (1809-1826).
-Both projects are expected to be complete sometime between 2025 and 2030, having published a total of approximately 80 volumes.
+In 2004, a companion editorial project, The Papers of Thomas Jefferson: Retirement Series (15 volumes to date) was founded at Monticello to work simultaneously on editing Jefferson's retirement-era correspondence (1809-1826).
+Both projects are expected to be complete between 2025 and 2030, having published a total of approximately 80 volumes.